How Schema Markup Helps You Gain or Enhance a Google Knowledge Panel

 💡 Advanced Tip: use the schema.org property type knowsAbout within your Person or Organization markup to link to an external vocabulary URL, such as Wikipedia, to connect your structured data to Google’s Knowledge Graph.

-While Wikipedia is often used by Google to populate knowledge panels, control over your knowledge panel is key for your credibility.
-So, managing the information internally and through schema markup is the best route to take.
+Google often uses Wikipedia to populate knowledge panels, but it’s important to control your knowledge panel to maintain credibility.
+Managing the information internally and leveraging schema markup provides the best approach.

 How long until my knowledge panel starts showing on Google?